A guest blog post by Beverly Gill, Research Services Librarian

 With the Hamilton buzz taking over the city, this is the perfect time to explore the library for Alexander Hamilton materials.

 Do you know the library has a Revolutionary War Manuscripts collection?
 It is located in the Rare Books and Manuscripts Department, which is currently closed for renovations.
 Luckily, many items have been digitized.
 They are on the Internet Archive and the Digital Commonwealth, and you can view them on your computer without leaving home.

-One example is this letter from 1775.
+One example is this letter from 1775opens a new window.
 The contents of this letter took place before the song “Right Hand Man” in the musical.
 The beginning of the letter reads, "…have receiv'd advice this evening from the Continental Congress, that they have appointed Col. Washington General of your army…" The letter continues to discuss the transition that will occur following George Washington’s appointment.

-Another item is this map, which is held in the Leventhal Map Center.
+Another item is this mapopens a new window, which is held in the Leventhal Map Center.
 “Plan of the Siege of Yorktown, 1781” shows where the troops and camps were located during the battle of Yorktown.
 This takes place occurs during the song “Yorktown (The World Turned Upside Down)” in the musical.
 The colors on the map represent different armies: blue is American, yellow is French, and red is British.
 You can even see General Washington’s camp at the bottom next to Count Rochambeau.

 If you still can’t get enough Hamilton after this, check out this book list with recommendations based on songs from the musical: